GoogleChrome/web.dev/src/site/content/en/learn/css/backgrounds/index.md

 ## Multiple backgrounds

 As mentioned at the beginning of the module, the background layer allows multiple sublayers to be defined.
-For brevity, I’ll refer to these sublayers as backgrounds.
+For brevity, I'll refer to these sublayers as backgrounds.

 Multiple backgrounds are defined top to bottom; The first background is the closest to the user, while the last background is the furthest from the user.